 The prisoners praised relations with staff, and visible governors who ‘listened’ and ‘explained’.
 The regime for well-behaved prisoners was ‘excellent’ as were healthcare and the gym, its staff, and visits from outside sports teams.
-They valued education & vocational training (inc CSCS training) and appreciated the ‘clean grounds’ and ‘flowers’.
+They valued education and vocational training (including Construction Skills Certification Scheme – for construction industry workers www.cscs.uk.com training) and appreciated the ‘clean grounds’ and ‘flowers’.

-Officers said the prison was safe and praised the VR and Safety Teams who debrief prisoners after incidents and oversee VR plans.
-They rated relations among staff and with prisoners highly, and said the No. 1 was ‘excellent’: visible, ‘knows all the staff’, and ‘has time for us’.
-They valued regular staff training days, the Care Team, and mentoring support for new staff.
-They also admired education & training and noted the positive impact of the keyworker scheme.
+Officers said the prison was safe and praised the Violence Reduction and Safety Teams who debrief prisoners after incidents and oversee VR plans.
+They rated relations among staff and with prisoners highly, and said the An informal term referring to a prison’s Governor (or Director in private jails) was ‘excellent’: visible, ‘knows all the staff’, and ‘has time for us’.
+They valued regular staff training days, the A group of staff providing support to other staff, including after incidents, and mentoring support for new staff.
+They also admired education & training and noted the positive impact of the A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation scheme.

-The SMT described management, from the No. 1 down, as ‘very visible’ and praised the prison’s communications, led by a dedicated comms manager, inc. twice daily team briefings and regular staff consultation forums.
-They too thought staff-prisoner relations were very good and noted the benefits brought by keyworking.
-They found the prison ‘safe’ – highlighting the VR and Safety teams and said family involvement with self-harmers & violent prisoners ‘really helped’, as did a wing for troublesome prisoners.
-They, too, rated education & training, adding praise for the Prisoner (‘Residents’) Council, and for Environmental Services who kept the place clean, green and bright.
+The Senior Management Team described management, from the No. 1 down, as ‘very visible’ and praised the prison’s communications, led by a dedicated comms manager, including twice daily team briefings and regular staff consultation forums.
+They too thought staff-prisoner relations were very good and noted the benefits brought by Keyworking.
+They found the prison ‘safe’ – highlighting the VR and Safety teams – and said family involvement with self-harmers & violent prisoners ‘really helped’, as did a wing for troublesome prisoners.
+They, too, rated education & training, adding praise for the Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail, and for Environmental Services who kept the place ‘clean, green and bright’.

 The Governor noted many of the positives identified by others and highlighted in particular: the quality and skills of staff; the prison’s commitment to decency; the VR and Safety Teams; the Residents’ Council; and Environmental Services.